Church roof and stonework renewal 2017

 In March 2015, parishioners were consulted by questionnaire about applying for a £250,000 grant from the Heritage Lottery Fund (HLF).
 The HLF has to be convinced that when the work is done, many non-parishioners will be attracted to visit the church and appreciate our heritage.
 Of the 315 parishioners who responded to the questionnaire, the overwhelming majority (223) believed we should apply for the grant, and that visitors should be encouraged and made welcome.
-Only 59 parishioners disagreed and 33 were uncertain about it.

 How long did the work take?

 To get the repairs and improvements done well, and with support from the HLF, took a long time: